-Hamlin, Larson in dead heat atop NASCAR standings
+Larson finally chases down Hamlin atop NASCAR standings

 WATKINS GLEN, N.Y.
 (AP) — It took five wins by Kyle Larson to catch the most consistent driver in NASCAR’s Cup Series this season, but he finally did it.

-Now, it’s a dead heat atop the driver points standings heading into the final three races of the regular season.
+Now, it’s a sprint to finish first in the driver points standings with three races left in the regular season.
 Larson and Denny Hamlin are tied with 917 points.

 “I think for him and I both, we’ve been mentally there for a while now,” Larson said after his series-leading fifth win on Sunday at Watkins Glen.
 “And yes, I think come playoff time, we’ll just keep doing what we’ve been doing and, hopefully, we’ll find ourselves in the final four.”